friguzzi/cplint/doc/_build/html/_sources/index.rst.txt

 Download Query Results through an API
 =====================================
-The results of queries can also be downloaded programmatically by directly approaching the Pengine API.
+In cplint on SWISH the results of queries can also be downloaded programmatically by directly approaching the Pengine API.
 Example client code is `available <https://github.com/friguzzi/swish/tree/master/client>`_.
 For example, the :code:`swish-ask.sh` client can be used with bash to download the results for a query in CSV.